jackyzha0/jackyzha0.github.io/content/thoughts/communities.md

  a type of power law (zipf's law)

- Size of the community might matter? e.g. small communities like family group chats -> almost everyone creates content large communities like LinkedIn -> most people consume, vocal minority
+ Size of the community might matter? a form of [Dunbar's number](thoughts/group-limits.md) e.g.
+* small communities like family group chats -> almost everyone creates content
+* large communities like LinkedIn -> most people consume, vocal minority

 though size might just be a proxy for sense of belonging in a group. i.e. if you strongly identify with said group (family) you are more likely to participate and contribute